 Belgian Grand Prix

-- George Russell finished 15th and Robert Kubica 17th in the Belgian Grand Prix
+- Nicholas Latifi finished 16th in today’s Belgian Grand Prix